matiasnsartori/securitize-eth-wallets-dash/README.md

 Getting Started
 To use this project, follow the steps below:

-Clone the repository to your local machine using the following command:
+Clone the repository to your local machine.

 Step 1: Launch the PostgreSQL database using Docker Compose: